Emergency Medical Services Program

 Comments:

 The paramedic provides the most extensive prehospital care and may work for fire departments, private ambulance services, police departments, or hospitals.
 Response times for nature of work are dependent upon nature of call.
-For example, a paramedic working for a private ambulance service that transports the elderly from nursing homes to routtine medical appointments and check-ups may endure somewhat less stressful circumstances that the paramedic who works primarily with 911 calls in districts known to have high crime rates.
+For example, a paramedic working for a private ambulance service that transports the elderly from nursing homes to routine medical appointments and check-ups may endure somewhat less stressful circumstances that the paramedic who works primarily with 911 calls in districts known to have high crime rates.
 Thus, the particular stresses inherent in the role of the paramedic can vary depending on place and type of employment.

 However, in general the paramedic must be flexible to meet the demands of the ever-changing emergency scene.
-When emeregencies exist, the situation can be complex and care of the patient must be started immediately.
+When emergencies exist, the situation can be complex and care of the patient must be started immediately.
 In essence, the paramedic in the EMS system uses advanced training and equipment to extend emergency physician services to the ambulance.
 The paramedic must be able to make accurate independent judgments while following oral directives.
 The ability to perform duties in a timely manner is essential, as it could mean the difference between life and death for the patient.

 Use of the telephone or radio dispatch for coordination of prompt emergency services is required, as is a pager, depending on place of employment.
 Accurately discerning street names through map reading, and correctly distinguishing house numbers or business addresses are essential to task completion in the most expedient manner.
-Concisely and accurately describingn orally to dispatcher and other concerned staff, one's impression of patient's condition, is critical as the paramedic works in emergency conditions where there may not be time for deliberation.
+Concisely and accurately describing orally to dispatcher and other concerned staff, one's impression of patient's condition, is critical as the paramedic works in emergency conditions where there may not be time for deliberation.
 The paramedic must also be able to accurately report orally and in writing, all relevant patient data.
 At times, reporting may require a detailed narrative on extenuating circumstances or conditions that go beyond what is required on a prescribed form.
 In some instances, the paramedic must enter data on computer from a laptop in ambulance.
 Verbal skills and reasoning skills are used extensively.

 Downloaded from: https://coaemsp.org/caahep-standards-and-guidelines